gerson23/gerson23.github.io/_posts/2019-05-09-mailing-python.markdown

 mail.set_content("Hello world!!")
 {% endhighlight%}

-With the mail object in our hands we just need to change the sendmessage line in the first snippet to:
+With the mail object in our hands we just need to change the `sendmail` line in the first snippet to:

 {% highlight Python%}
 server.send_message(mail)